VirgilSecurity/virgil-crypto-c/docs/library.md

 The 'require' item
 ------------------

-Provide attributes that defines the source of feature.
 Define required feature.
 Note, attribute 'feature' or inner entity 'alternative' must be defined.
 If attribute name is not defined, then at least 2 'alternative' entities are expected.

     <require
-      [ library = "..." ]
-      [ project = "..." ]
       [ feature = "..." ]
         >
         <alternative>
     </require>

-The require item can have these attributes:
+The require item has this single attribute:

-library:
-    Name of the library that provides feature.
-By default this attribute is resolved to parent library name.
-The library attribute is optional.

-project:
-    Name of the project that provides feature.
-By default this attribute is resolved to parent project name.
-The project attribute is optional.

 feature:
     Required feature name.
 The feature attribute is optional.